Q: Is there a registration fee?

 We will have an ASL interpreter on the stage for the pre-walk Opening Ceremony.

 Walk Buddies will be available to help guide anyone who needs assistance navigating the walk route.
+Turn-by-turn directions are available on the Walk Route w.
+Turn-by-Turn Directions.

 Q: Who may I contact with questions or requests for accommodations?